henrikweyer/Turing-foams/README.md

 The code is ordered with respect to the analyzed reaction--diffusion system:

-_multispecies-2cMcRD-PAR_ --- multispecies mass-conserving reaction--diffusion systems with two components per species; associated with Figs. 1, 2, 3 and Movie 1
+_multispecies-2cMcRD-PAR_ --- &emdash multispecies mass-conserving reaction--diffusion systems with two components per species; associated with Figs. 1, 2, 3 and Movie 1

 _Min-experiment_ --- Analysis of experimental data of the _E. coli_ Min protein system _in vitro_; associated with Fig.~4 and Data Figs.~1, 2 and Movie 5